sheam/template-scaffolder/README.md

 ### `prompts` _(optional)_
 If your template requires variable values to be entered by the user, you may prompt the user.
-This is an array of `DistinctQuestion` objects, as defined by the Inquirer user prompter.
+This is an array of `DistinctQuestion` objects, or a function that returns an array of `DistinctQuersion` objects, as defined by the Inquirer user prompter.
+The function form is handy if you need access to the instance name.

 For a simple question, you will just need two values:
 ```javascript